Ask About the ADA

 Voluntary Disclosure of Disability

 Q: I am a cancer patient in remission for Acute Promyelocytic Leukemia.
-I have recently been applying to jobs (post cancer diagnosis) and I am confused what I should be answering regarding the voluntary disclosure of a disability.
+I have been applying to jobs (post cancer diagnosis) and am confused what I should answer regarding the voluntary disclosure of a disability.
 Mostly, is my form of cancer (which could reoccur) considered as me having a history of a disability?

 A: First, let's tackle the question of a history of a disability.
 Under the Americans with Disabilities Act (ADA), a person can have a record of a physical or mental impairment that substantially limits a major life activity.
-This means that the person may not be substantially limited now but has a record of that kind of condition.
-Having cancer which required extensive care management would certainly fit this criterion.
+This means the person may not be substantially limited now but has a record of that kind of condition.
+Having cancer that required extensive care management certainly fits this criterion.

-Now on the issue of disclosing a disability, that is absolutely voluntary.
+On the issue of disclosing a disability, that is absolutely voluntary.
 This means you need not discuss your cancer at all.
-This is not hiding information or lying to the perspective employer; it is your right not to disclose.
+This is not hiding information or lying to a prospective employer; it is your right not to disclose.

-When applying for a job that you feel you are qualified for, you simply apply with the merits of your qualifications.
-After acceptance of a job, you still have no obligation to disclose any disability related information.
-You may need to disclose when and if you may need a reasonable accommodation as is provided under Title I of the ADA.
-At that point, an employer may ask for related medical documentation as you go through the interactive dialogue of a reasonable accommodation request process to verify your disability and the related need for an accommodation.
+When applying for a job that you feel you are qualified for, you apply with the merits of your qualifications.
+After accepting a job, you still have no obligation to disclose any disability-related information.
+You may need to disclose when and if you need a reasonable accommodation as is provided under Title I of the ADA.
+At that point, the employer may ask for related medical documentation as you go through the interactive dialogue of a reasonable accommodation request process to verify your disability and the related need for an accommodation.

 Food Allergies and Colleges and Universities